UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Contact_Us.md

 > London
 > WC1E 9RN

-We are keen to collaborate and are welcome visitors to our offices to talk about all things research computing.
+We are keen to collaborate and welcome visitors to our offices to talk about all things research computing.
 However, we do not operate a walk-up service desk: if you are frustrated by slow response to a support ticket, we are sorry but please do send reminders as there is probably a good reason why your request is not being processed.